pericles-tpt/pretty_fast_find/README.md

 ### CPU Usage
 Although I didn't quantitatively measure it, `pff` appeared to have lower CPU usage than `fd`.
 On the other hand the `find`/`bfs` commands had lower CPU usage than `pff` but also had significantly worse performance.

+### Performance Characteristics
+`pff` has been observed to perform worse than alternatives in a benchmark scenario, when running on a heavily CPU throttled and memory bandwidth limited machine.
+This was observed on an Acer B115, which is a passively cooled, pentium n3530, single channel memory laptop.

+That system's results were not included as single channel, severely thermally constrained computer are uncommon and less representative than the results above.

 ## Planned Features
 - Add an option to specify a memory usage limit